Brenolucks/Tenis-Shop/README.md

 ## My version

-This is my version at this moment and i changed somethings to make it a little more my "face".
-I tried to use StatefulWidget in categories carousel but i haved some problems with state manipulation.
+This is my version at this moment.
+I changed a few things to make it more to my taste.
+I tried to use StatefulWidget in categories carousel but i had some problems with state manipulation.

 ![image](https://user-images.githubusercontent.com/66502872/185826519-69e1afae-15df-4e24-8695-bbeb7ba4f8cb.png)